-Can I Keep Car In Chapter 7 Bankruptcy.
 If you want to, in general, yes.

 If you own a car-free and clear, the exemption laws (the laws that protect people’s basic property) allow you to keep up to two cars with a value of $7,500, or $10,500 if you are over 60 or disabled.
 If it is a joint case, you can double that amount.